 Passing the app state to the dialog script (Kotlin)

-To provide relevant responses to users, the voice assistant must know what is happening in the app: what tab is currently open, what options are enabled and so on.
+To provide relevant responses to users, the voice agent must know what is happening in the app: what tab is currently open, what options are enabled and so on.

 To get information about the app state, you can use Alan AI’s visual state functionality.
 The visual state allows you to send an arbitrary JSON object informing about the current app context to the dialog script.
 You can access this data in the script through the visual object.

-In this tutorial, we will get the information about the currently open tab in the app and use it to filter intents and differentiate the command logic for our voice assistant.
+In this tutorial, we will get the information about the currently open tab in the app and use it to filter intents and differentiate the command logic for our voice agent.

 YouTube